apache/yunikorn-core/docs/user-guide.md

 Spark uses its own version of the application ID tag called *spark-app-id*.
 This tags is required for the pods to be recognised as specific spark pods.
 * examples/spark/driver.yaml
 * examples/spark/executor.yaml
 When you run Spark on Kubernetes with pod templates, *spark-app-id* is considered the applicationId.
+A script to run the spark application and the yaml files are in the [README spark](https://github.com/cloudera/yunikorn-k8shim/tree/master/deployments/examples#spark) section.

 ### Affinity scheduling
 The scheduler supports affinity and ati affinity scheduling on kubernetes using predicates: